|Location||North Island, New Zealand|

 New Job.
 New Lifestyle.
 New Zealand 2021.

-- FRANZCP or equivalent specialist qualifications, e.g. MRCPsych/ FRCPsych with CCT
+- FRACS or equivalent specialist qualifications, e.g. FRCS (ORL-HNS) with CCT

-You will have proven leadership skills and experience working in a multidisciplinary team environment; an interest in medical education and teaching, including providing supervision and education to medical students, registrars and other clinical staff; and of course, a commitment to ongoing quality improvement programmes.
+You will have proven leadership skills and experience working in a multidisciplinary team environment; and an interest in medical education and teaching, including providing supervision and education to registrars and other clinical staff.

 What’s on offer?